balewgize/skimmit/README.md

 **Informed Choices**: Preview articles and videos before committing.
 Know what's inside and make informed decisions about what to read and watch.

-This will be helpful when there are dozen of articles and videos on the subject you're interested in but not sure which one to pick.
+This will be helpful when there are dozens of articles and videos on the subject you're interested in but not sure which one to pick.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>